-On February 13, 2012, ParentCo entered into the Merger Agreement with Former ADMA and Acquisition Sub.
-Upon closing of the Merger, Acquisition Sub was merged with and into Former ADMA, and Former ADMA, as the surviving corporation in the Merger, became a wholly-owned subsidiary of ParentCo.
-ParentCo's corporate name was changed to ADMA Biologics, Inc. and the name of Former ADMA was changed to ADMA Plasma Biologics, Inc.
+On February 13, 2012, we entered into an Agreement and Plan of Merger (the "Merger Agreement") with ADMA Biologics, Inc., a privately-held Delaware corporation ("Former ADMA"), and ADMA Acquisition Sub, Inc., a Delaware corporation and our wholly-owned subsidiary ("Acquisition Sub").
+Upon the closing of the merger transaction contemplated under the Merger Agreement (the "Merger"), Acquisition Sub was merged with and into Former ADMA, and Former ADMA, as the surviving corporation in the Merger, became our wholly-owned subsidiary.
+Our corporate name was changed from R&R Acquisition VI, Inc. to ADMA Biologics, Inc. and the name of Former ADMA was changed to ADMA Plasma Biologics, Inc.